Immunotherapy for Blood Cancers

 - Gene therapy — this approach involves inserting genetic material into cells to fight blood cancer using a viral vector.
-UPMC Hillman Cancer Center is a pioneer in researching this experimental therapy.
+UPMC Hillman Cancer Center is researching this experimental therapy.

 - Immunomodulators — these substances affect the way cells interact and signal each other to divide and grow.
 Pomalidomide and thalidomide are immunomodulators.